 - Energy efficiency: Help reduce power consumption in machinery

-- Long lifecycle: Suitable for systems that require years of consistent operation
+- Long lifecycle: Suitable for systems requiring years of consistent operation

 - Data-driven decisions: Facilitate real-time monitoring and analytics